Chinese Camp, California: History

 Chinese Camp is the remnant of a notable California Gold Rush mining town.
-Between 1849 and 1882, thousands of Chinese immigrants arrived in the area to look for good fortune on the legendary “Gold Mountain.”
+Between 1849 and 1882, thousands of Chinese immigrants arrived in the area to look for good fortune on the legendary "Gold Mountain".

 The settlement was first known as "Camp Washington" or "Washingtonville" and one of the few remaining streets is Washington Street.
-Some of the very first Chinese laborers arriving in California in 1849 were driven from neighboring Camp Salvado and resettled here, and the area started to become known as "Chinee" or "Chinese Camp" or "Chinese Diggings".
+Some of the first Chinese laborers arriving in California in 1849 were driven from neighboring Camp Salvado and resettled here, and the area started to become known as "Chinee" or "Chinese Camp" or "Chinese Diggings".
 At one point, the town was home to an estimated 5,000 Chinese.

 The Chinese Camp post office was established in the general store on April 18, 1854.
-This building is currently vacant, and a post office is in operation on a plot of land rented from a local resident.

 An 1892 Tuolumne County history indicates that, in 1856, four of the six Chinese companies (protective associations) had agents here and that the first tong war (between the Sam Yap and Yan Woo tongs) was fought near here when the population of the area totaled several thousand.
 The actual location is several miles away, past the 'red hills', near the junction of Red Hills Road and J-59.

 An 1860 diary says Chinese Camp was the metropolis for the mining district, with many urban comforts.
 While placer mining had played out in much of the Gold Country by the early 1860s, it was still active here as late as 1870.
 An 1899 mining bulletin listed the total gold production of the area as near US$2.5 million.

 Chinese Camp is the location and subject of California Historical Landmark #423, dedicated on March 4, 1949.
 The Saint Francis Xavier Roman Catholic Church, established in 1855, making it the oldest church in the county.
-The church was renovated in 1949, by John Nicolini but has since fallen into disrepair.
+The church was renovated in 1949 by John Nicolini but has since fallen into disrepair.
 The church itself is owned by the Stockton archdiocese.

 The current Chinese Camp School is very distinctive, having been designed by Dolores Nicolini in the style of a Chinese pagoda.
 This school has been in operation since 1970.
 Previously, the school was in a building near the church.
 This building was lost in a fire on May 4, 2006.

+A wildfire in the TCU September Lightning Complex led to the evacuation of Chinese Camp on September 2, 2025, and destroyed some buildings in the town, including the 1854 post office.